phscald/CNN-DeepONet-2D-geometries/README.md

 The computer code, along with a README file detailing step-by-step usage and requirements of the algorithm, will be made available on GitHub by the first author upon publication of this paper.

-# Reviewer, if your interested in looking into the code and its details, please contact me at pcald96@gmail.com
+# Reviewer, If you're interested in reviewing the code and its details, feel free to contact me at pcald96@gmail.com.